We offer over 40 unique trainings on highly sought-after topics, update curricula weekly, and develop new content monthly.

 In this session, we equip internal DEI champions and leaders with the skills and formal training needed to scale and improve their organization’s DEI journey.
 In addition, participants will have a better understanding of leading DEI practices, such as gaining buy-in, collecting data, and developing sustainable strategies.
 Finally, participants will leave this session with the necessary skills and strategies to feel confident about leading their organization through change.

-This session is designed to help participants shape their DEI council thoughtfully and intentionally whether you’d like to improve your DEI council, or turn your vision into a reality.
+This session is designed to help participants shape their DEI council thoughtfully and intentionally, whether you’d like to improve your DEI council or turn your vision into a reality.
 Participants will be provided with strategies to navigate recruitment, alignment, responsibility allocation, progress, and resources.
-In the end, councils will feel supported to design strategies that are sustainable, equitable, and timely - both within the council and in its output.
+In the end, councils will feel supported to design sustainable, equitable, and timely strategies—both within the council and in its output.

 Highly collaborative work environments and industrious filming schedules mean that entertainment projects have some of the most closely-knit teams out there, yet many still need help finding inclusion and belonging.
 This interactive session explores leading practices to foster and affirm diversity on set.
 Session participants learn about critical diversity, equity, and inclusion considerations in entertainment spaces and explore practical strategies to act as bias disruptors, inclusive leaders, and active bystanders.